What are myostatin inhibitors?

 The bottom line

-Myostatin inhibitors block the activity of myostatin in the body resulting in increased muscle mass.
-Clinical trials are investigating if they will benefit patients with muscle wasting illnesses.
-It is unclear if they work.
-They are not yet FDA-approved.
-Potential side effects include weakened tendons, reduced bone density, muscle spasm, bleeding disorders, and both vascular and cardiac damage.
+Myostatin inhibitors block the activity of myostatin in the body, resulting in increased muscle mass.
+Clinical trials are investigating if they will benefit people with muscle-wasting illnesses.
+It is unclear if they work, and they are not FDA-approved.
+Potential risks include weakened tendons, reduced bone density, muscle spasms, bleeding disorders, and both vascular and cardiac damage.

-If participating in a clinical trial, be aware of potential adverse effects and who to contact if you think you are experiencing toxicity.
+If you are participating in a clinical trial of a myostatin inhibitor, be aware of potential adverse effects and who to contact if you think you are experiencing toxicity.

 Do not use myostatin inhibitors such as follistatin that can be purchased online.